 We anchored, the mast was lowered, the propane lamp was set up on deck.
-Checking my digital wristwatch, I saw it was just after 23:00.
-We had been sailing for sixteen hours and now they were going to start fishing.
+Checking my digital wristwatch, I saw it was almost 23:00.
+We had been sailing for over fifteen hours and now they were going to start fishing.
 I could hardly believe it.
-I felt like collapsing!
+I felt like collapsing.

 João measured the depth again.

 “Still too shallow,” Mamede said.
 “If the fishing is good we stay here.
 If not, we go farther in.”

 He looked ready to drop: eyes barely open, deep lines bracketing his mouth.